orangci/takina/CONTRIBUTING.md

 First of all, thanks for considering contributing to Takina!
 I appreciate it.
 Please make sure that what you're contributing follows Discord's [Terms of Service](https://discord.com/terms).
 Please follow the standards after this section, and lastly, if it's a new feature, please contact me ([orangc](https://orangc.net)) or in the least open an issue before starting to write code; confirming that I'll approve your idea is better than wasting your time and finding out later that I can't merge your pull request because of x and y. 💖

 ### Formatting/Linting & Commits
-- `ruff format .` and `ruff check .` should be run before committing.
+- `ruff format` and `ruff check` should be run before committing.
 If `ruff check` raises any errors, they must be addressed.
 - Each commit should follow the Conventional Commits standard, for example: `fix(mod): mute command did not check for perms`.
 The scope should be the subfolder affected in the cogs dir, and if there is none, use (core) as a scope.
 - Every command should have a description and help information.